Director, Dispute Resolution Institute

 J.D., The George Washington University National Law Center

-Professor Sharon Press, director of the Dispute Resolution Institute, joined Hamline University School of Law in 2009.
-She teaches Practice, Problem-Solving and Professional Responsibility (first year required class), Mediation, Negotiation, and Advanced International Business Negotiation.
-In addition, Press directs the Jerusalem Study Abroad Program: Conflict Resolution from Religious Traditions, coaches the Mediation Representation Teams, and serves as the academic advisor to the students who are completing a Certificate in Advocacy and Problem-Solving.
-Press currently serves on the Minnesota State Bar Association ADR Section Council and is a board member for Community Mediation and Restorative Services (CMRS) and the Institute for the Study of Conflict Transformation.
-She also mediates regularly for the Dispute Resolution Center at Ramsey County Conciliation Court.
+Professor Sharon Press, director of the Dispute Resolution Institute, joined the faculty of Mitchell Hamline School of Law in 2009.
+She teaches Mediation and Negotiation (in both online and in-person formats), and a Mediation Clinic.
+In addition, Press directs the Israel Study Abroad Program: Conflict Resolution from Religious Traditions, coaches the Mediation Representation Team, and serves as the academic advisor to the students who are completing a Certificate in Conflict Resolution Theory and Practice.
+Press currently serves as Co-President of Community Mediation Minnesota and is a board member of Community Mediation and Restorative Services (CMRS) and the Institute for the Study of Conflict Transformation.
+Press served as Chair of the Minnesota State Bar Association ADR Section Council and was a member of the Minnesota ADR Ethics Board.
+She mediates regularly in Conciliation, Housing and Harassment Courts and for the Minnesota Department of Human Rights.

-Prior to joint Hamline Law, Press served as director of the Florida Dispute Resolution Center where she was responsible for the ADR programs for the Florida state court system.
+Prior to joint Mitchell Hamline, Press served as director of the Florida Dispute Resolution Center where she was responsible for the ADR programs for the Florida state court system.